MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 To load Q# code from another folder, the [`qsharp.projects` API](https://docs.microsoft.com/python/qsharp/qsharp.projects.projects) can be used to add a reference to a `.csproj` file for a Q# project (that is, a project that references `Microsoft.Quantum.Sdk`).
-This command will compile any `.qs` files in the folder containing the `.csproj` (and subfolders).
+This command will compile any `.qs` files in the folder containing the `.csproj` and its subfolders.
 It will also recursively load any packages referenced via `PackageReference` or Q# projects referenced via `ProjectReference` in that `.csproj` file.

 As an example, the following Python code imports an external project, referencing its path relative to the current folder,